Salamek/huawei-lte-api/README.md

 * Huawei B715s-23c
 * Huawei E5186s-22a

+Will NOT work on:
+* Huawei B2368-22 (Incompatible firmware, testing device needed!)

 PS: it is funny how many stuff you can request from modem/router without any authentication

 ## Installation